LLM International Law

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
 You have the option of taking three specialist International Law units and one unit from any of our other LLM programmes.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in International Law.

 An upper second-class honours degree in law.
-Applicants who do not have a law degree but have obtained a 2:1 in at least three modules/units related to law/international commerce can be considered.
+Applicants who do not have a law degree but have obtained a 2:1 in at least three modules or units related to law/international law can be considered.
 Previous or professional experience is not required.
 Recognised Prior Learning is not currently accepted.